Updated: 2 hours ago

 Looking at the updated cap table above, you can see the Series-A investors were diluted from 4.72% ownership down to 3.54% ownership.
 Now let’s assume that Series-A Investor #1 had a full ratchet anti-dilution provision and Series-A Investor #2 had a weighted average anti-dilution provision.

 This investor’s full ratchet provision fully protects their investment from becoming diluted as new shares are issued at a lower price.
 The dilution they would have otherwise experienced will be absorbed by the founders who hold common stock.
-This investor can convert their preferred shares into common shares at the price per share of the offering.
+This investor is able to convert their preferred shares into common shares at the price per share of the offering.
 Therefore, their original $3.33M investment converts to 1,045,752 shares instead of the original 666,666 shares.

 Original Investment Amount = $3.33M